A world of music from England, Ireland, Northern Ireland, Scotland/Alba and Cymru/Wales

 OFFICIAL SHOWCASING ARTISTS 2025

-Horizons celebrates the four talented artists who will perform official showcases at WOMEX 2025 in Tampere, Finland:
+Look back at the four talented artists who performed official showcases at WOMEX 2025 in Tampere, Finland:

 Listen and immerse yourself in the Horizons at WOMEX 2025 playlist.